Health & Safety

 Wakatere uses Channel 17

 Only persons given familiarisation training of the tractor are allowed to operate this equipment and they must be a club member.
-Formal training is organized by our Safety Officer.
+Formal training is organized by our Safety Officer or senior Club Member.

 The tractor may never use the central beach ramp.
 It must only operate on the public vehicle ramp.